 Once you have finished your pre-roll you generally have 2 finishing options for sealing off the pre-roll.
 First and the easiest is to twist the top of the pre-roll until you twist all the excess paper into a sort of tail.
 If you twist too much you can make the top of pre-roll very tight.
 This will make it hard for the customer to get the initial light on their joint and may end up causing the joint to canoe.

 The second option is to do what is often called a ‘dutch crown’ this is when you fold down the excess paper into the center of the joint.
 It takes slightly longer to do but creates a more professional final pre-roll.

 As has probably become apparent, there are many variable factors that go into building your own pre-rolled brand, however the possibilities are endless with what can be created.
 There is enough space to differentiate yourself from the market and give the specific experience the customer is looking forward.

 Here at Custom Cones USA we strongly advocate feedback and putting time into creating a brand that can thrive in the market.
 Our team is available for any questions, concerns, and advice in the case you are creating your own brand.
 We also offer samples for you to try out the different options in your quest and work hand in hand to create the vision you want!

 Be sure to check out our shop and to reach out to any of our team members.
 Good luck!

-If your planning to start a pre-roll brand, then this guide covers everything you will need to know.
+If you're planning to start a pre-roll brand, then this guide covers everything you'll need to know.